Read: Why would someone want to hack my computer?

 You can force it on the Windows users to harden the login password policy and create a strong password.
 You can also make it possible that the account is locked down after three attempts.
 Read our article on restricting login attempts.

 For online accounts, I will recommend using a password manager software such as LastPass that generates secure passwords and stores them safely so that you can use them without having to remember each.
 Further, it is better to have different passwords for different sites so that if one account is compromised, others are still safe.
-The first among all tips to prevent hacking is to use a strong password.
+The first of all tips to prevent hacking is to use a strong password.

 You never know what kind of programs are installed on your computer when you buy a new one.
 Lenovo presented a good example by installing Superfish that made it possible for cybercriminals to initiate Man in the Middle Attacks.
 A new computer comes with plenty of software that you won’t ever need.
 The first step after getting a new computer is to remove all crapware and the programs that you won’t need.
 There are certain third-party crapware removal tools that let you decide what programs to keep and automate the removal of crapware.
 You can use any such program, or you can remove unwanted programs and toolbars manually.
 The manual method is safer though it takes some perspiration on your part.
 If you see a program that you can’t understand, it is better to consult someone and then remove it.